Within home aquariums more often than not you will find that people tend to keep more popular species.

 They are small aquarium species that generally grow to a size of around 11 inches.

 Just like the two previous species, the Black Spotted Eel comes from the Mastacembelidae family.
 This is the Spiny Eels family which is not true Eels.

 All three species are mistaken for one another as juveniles, but as adults, the Black Spotted species develops black spots instead of a reticulated pattern across its body.
 This species (Mastacembelus dayi) grows to 20 inches and can live to 18 years old.

 Contrary to its name, this is not actually a freshwater species but a brackish one.
 The reason it’s on this list is that it returns to freshwater rivers to breed and spawn.

 This species (Gymnothorax tile) is a true Moray Eel that can only survive in freshwater for a few months at a time.
 Keeping them in freshwater for long periods of time will shorten their lifespan.
 They grow to 23 inches and should be kept in at least a 35-gallon tank.

 These fish are not for the faint of heart as they can produce at least 500 volts of electricity.

 There have been cases of this species incapacitating humans long enough to cause death by drowning.

 Electrophorus electricus have a plain dark grey color over their entire body.
-They grow up to 8 foot in length, so they need at least a 200 gallon tank.
+They grow up to 8 feet in length, so they need at least a 200-gallon tank.